makandra/geordi/README.md

 Example: `geordi shell production`

 Selecting the server: `geordi shell staging -s` shows a menu with all available servers.
-When passing a number, directly connects to the selected server.
+When passed a number, directly connects to the selected server.

 **Options**
 - `-s, [--select-server=[SERVER_NUMBER]]`: Select a server to connect to